exakat/exakat/docs/Rules.rst

 The ``instanceof`` operator is a more precise alternative to ``is_object()``.
 It is also faster.

-`'instanceof <http://php.net/manual/en/language.operators.type.php>`_ checks for an variable to be of a class or its parents or the interfaces it implements.
+`instanceof <http://php.net/manual/en/language.operators.type.php>`_ checks for an variable to be of a class or its parents or the interfaces it implements.
 Once ``instanceof`` has been used, the actual attributes available (properties, constants, methods) are known, unlike with ``is_object()``.

 Last, ``instanceof`` may be upgraded to Typehint, by moving it to the method signature.